jpsheehan/cosc364-rip2/README.md

 ## Tasks

+- [ ] Read in a configuration file and validate it
+- [ ] For each input port in the config file open a UDP socket binding to that port.
+NO sockets are created for outputs, these only refer to input ports of neighbors.

+- [ ] Build the initial routing table from the config output ports

+- [ ] Enter main loop.

 ### Configuration

 - [x] Create a struct for the configuration.
 A `typedef` for the struct should also be created.
 Some thought should be put into how to represent the input and output ports (array or linked list?).